skfolio.optimization.MaximumDiversification#

 \[total\_cost = \sum_{i=1}^{N} c_{i} \times |w_{i} - w\_prev_{i}|\]with \(c_{i}\) the transaction cost of asset i, \(w_{i}\) its weight and \(w\_prev_{i}\) its previous weight (defined in

-).
-The float \(total\_cost\) is impacting the portfolio expected return in the optimization:\[expected\_return = \mu^{T} \cdot w - total\_cost\]with \(\mu\) the vector af assets’ expected returns and \(w\) the vector of assets weights.
+previous_weights).
+The float \(total\_cost\) is impacting the portfolio expected return in the optimization:\[expected\_return = \mu^{T} \cdot w - total\_cost\]with \(\mu\) the vector of assets’ expected returns and \(w\) the vector of assets weights.

 If a float is provided, it is applied to each asset.
 If a dictionary is provided, its (key/value) pair must be the (asset name/asset cost) and the input

-method must be a DataFrame with the assets names in columns.
-The default value is0.0
+Xof thefitmethod must be a DataFrame with the assets names in columns.
+The default value is0.0.Warning

-Based on the above formula, the periodicity of the transaction costs needs to be homogenous to the periodicity of \(\mu\).
+Based on the above formula, the periodicity of the transaction costs needs to be homogeneous to the periodicity of \(\mu\).
 For example, if the input

 Management fees of the assets.
 It is used to add linear management fees to the optimization problem: